Categories: Uncategorized

 It was a busy weekend, with hordes of photographers crowding the most popular spots, and starting to discover and clog up many of the formerly obscure ones, thanks to the Internet.
 Fortunately there are still a few places which haven't been named/promoted and mapped to death, so +Lori Hibbett and I were able to have most of our shooting locations to ourselves.

-We heard that +Kurt Harvey and his wife were coming to the area, so we met Kurt Friday and Saturday nights to do little light painting and star trail photography.
-We ran into +Michael Frye and +Claudia Welsh at dinner Saturday, for the second weekend in row.
+We heard that +Kurt Harvey and his wife were coming to the area, so we met Kurt Friday and Saturday nights to do a little light painting and star trail photography.
+We ran into +Michael Frye and +Claudia Welsh at dinner Saturday, for the second weekend in a row.
 I thought I recognized a couple of folks with them… turned out one of them was +Doug Kaye.
 Also in the area were +Maximilian Laue +Brian Bach Sørensen +Swee Oh +elizabeth hahn +Tim Gupta +Larry Nienkark and +Scott Loftesness, so check out their streams this week for Fall colors as well (we had heard many of them were going to Yosemite National Park, so sadly we didn't connect with them).

 It's interesting that you actually need to pay as much or more attention to technical details when trying to pull off shots like this, if you want them to turn out particularly well.
 Here are a couple of blog posts I've written on shooting Fall colors in recent years: